DDeji97/SERAPs-Lawsuits-Engagements/README.md

 | 36  | Yobe        | 1100          | 23        | APC            | North East       | 3289000         | 1,614                    |
 | 37  | Zamfara     | 1100          | 10        | APC            | North West       | 4382000         | 1,198                    |

+- Once I had merged the two tables, I was able to analyze the results to achieve the following objectives:

+# Analysis:
+- The data was stored in an SQL database.
+- Analysis will be conducted in other answer the questions towards the project's objective.

 # MODULE 2 - ANALYZING THE DATA TO ANSWER CRITICAL QUESTIONS
-# Questions 1 : What are you top 5 and bottom 5 states according to their count of respondents?
+# Questions 1 :
+**A**: What are you top 5 and bottom 5 states according to their count of respondents?
 In order for me to answer this question
 To analyze and derive insights about the top 5 and bottom 5 states according to the count of respondents, SQL commands were employed to extract this information from the 'SERAPNigeriaStates' table.